mfbenitezp/PY4SA_Course/README.md

 1. Miniconda
 2. Mamba
-3. Install the yml file included, that integrated jypyter lab
+3. Install the .yml file included, that integrated jupyter lab and other tools
 4. GitHub account and git

 ## Contribute